 For individual advice on event preparation contact a Sports Dietician.

 Replenishing your energy levels during the event is important.
 That’s where your support team earns their keep.
-Breads, jams, fruit and soup will be available at Checkpoints; however it is recommended your support team provide additional food.
+Muesli bars, lollies and bananas will be available at Checkpoints; however it is recommended your support team provide additional food.
 Pasta, rice, rolls and breads are a great source of slow burning carbohydrates, and will help you tackle the latter part of the trail with more energy.
-A hot cup of soup at Mt.
-Lofty or Mylor can be a welcome respite, particularly in cold temperatures.
 Carrying glucose based sweets and energy/nutritional bars will supplement the food available at checkpoints and from your support team.
 Go easy on the salts and electrolytes, as your major issue is keeping fluids up.
 Lightweight, high-energy bars or pieces of fruit cake can also prove helpful.

 When considering your food requirements for the event, the rule of thumb is take with you what you want and need, especially if you have an individual “palate” or special requirements.